All Episodes

 They never vetted Kamala Harris either.

-And the American people see this and they saw with their own eyes the borders were open.
+And the American people see this, and they saw with their own eyes the borders were open.

-They feel it in their own pockets and uh in their wallets and their pocketbooks every time they go shopping.
+They feel it in their own pockets and in their wallets and their pocketbooks every time they go shopping.

-They feel that every time they fill up their car, they see the world as burning in Europe and in the Middle East, and they can't figure it out.
+They see the world is burning in Europe and in the Middle East.

 And I don't think anybody will ever trust them anymore.

-It's trusted media is now at the lowest point ever.
+Trust in media is now at the lowest point ever.

-Am I wrong in saying legacy media is now dead, especially when we have podcasts, social media, talk radio, Fox News, and other options.
+Am I wrong in saying legacy media is now dead, especially when we have podcasts, social media, talk radio, Fox News, and other options?

 No, I mean, not at all.